Community-Law Enforcement Partnership Program

 - Educating community members on the best practices for reporting emergency and nonemergency activities

 - Recognizing community members for effective engagement and community leadership

 - Recognizing law enforcement officials for efforts to engage underrepresented communities, improve community engagement and empowerment, and reform law enforcement practices

-Commerce will submit a preliminary report to the legislature detailing the selected grant recipients and the reporting guidelines by Jan.
+Commerce submitted a preliminary report to the legislature detailing the first round of selected grant recipients and the reporting guidelines on Jan.
 1, 2022.
 Commerce will submit a second report on the project, including an analysis of the funded programs’ data, by Dec.
 1, 2023.
-In the absence of further legislative action, the CLEP program will expire on Jan.
-1, 2024.

 Office of Firearms Safety and Violence Prevention Community Safety Unit